nylander/GAAS/annotation/CheatSheet/gxf.md

 ⇨	I have created the term **gxf** that means all the gff and gtf formats/flavors.

 The GFF Protocol Specification was initially proposed by **Richard Durbin** and **David Haussler**.
 The format has been originaly developed to help the gene prediction (or gene finding) world.
 Indeed the gene prediction methods are based on two main steps, **first** finding signals (starts, splice sites, stops, motifs, etc.) and regions (exons, introns, protein domains etc.); **secondly** combining these to give complete gene, RNA transcript or protein structures.
 These two steps were usually performed within the same program.
-In order to decoupled them they have created the format called GFF ('Gene-Finding Format') allowing the transfer of feature information from a tool to another one.
+In order to decoupled them they have created the format called GFF (**Gene-Finding Format**) allowing the transfer of feature information from a tool to another one.

 The GFF fomat has been developed to be easy to parse and process by a variety of programs in different languages (e.g Unix tools as grep and sort, perl, awk, etc).
 For these reasons, they decided that each feature is described on a single line, and line order is not relevant.